-The four organisations sought to form a collaborative body in order to maximise non-pay efficiencies.
+The four organisations sought to form a collaborative body in order to maximise procurement efficiencies.

 The initial project involved collectively outsourcing Soft Facilities Management service provision.
-Critically, the existing provision was due to expire in six months.
+Critically, the existing provision was due to expire in less than six months.

 Develop a multi-disciplinary programme team and board comprising representatives from the four organisations.

 Deploy an e-procurement tool to support the procurement activity.

 Review the existing service to identify efficiencies and ensure adherence to national standards.